solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 ## Just Use Planning Mode

 I'm a huge advocate of Planning mode.
-In Agent mode, Copilot immediately starts executing.
-And since AI is fundamentally a prediction machine, it will confidently keep going even when it's heading in the wrong direction.
+In Agent mode, Copilot immediately starts executing, and often in the wrong direction.

 Planning mode, on the other hand, forces the AI to stop, think and *explore the codebase* first.
 It creates a step-by-step plan of what it *intends* to do and asks for clarifying questions.
 This simple change makes a massive difference.
 You can catch misunderstandings early, redirect the approach, or refine your requirements before any code is written.
 And most importantly, it automatically loads exactly the files and references it needs into context so it can complete the task without going off the rails.